 The perfect way to get your veggie quota in a super delicious way!
-This wonderful coconut curry-based dish is loaded with healthy veggies, lean protein and fabulous flavor!
+This wonderful Chicken, Carrot and Chickpea Coconut Curry is loaded with healthy veggies, lean protein and fabulous flavor!

 Well, maybe a few more things…

 I said this curry was loaded with fabulous flavor.
 It starts out with onions, garlic, curry powder, fresh ginger and lemongrass all sautéed together in a few spoonfuls of coconut oil.
 Sautéing all these ingredients together, helps them “bloom” which just means their flavor is intensified.
 There’s also a splash of fish sauce.
 A word about fish sauce: DO NOT smell it.
 Take it from me, it stinks.
 But just a dash adds delicious, authentic Thai flavor that can’t be obtained with anything else.

 You’ll definitely get your quota of veggies in this one-pot wonder.
 There’s onions, carrots and potatoes in the sauce.
 After simmering in chicken broth till nice and tender, these veggies are pureed till silky smooth with an immersion or regular blender.
 Then there’s more veggies; another generous helping of carrots and lots of healthy chickpeas are simmered again till tender.